 An application package must contain the following:

-• Copies of all relevant and required conservation plans that are current, including:
+- Copies of all current, relevant, and required conservation plans including:

 Please send completed application packages to Colleen Limbert at: